qumundo/legal-entities/README.md

 The default filter syntax is LIKE: `=`.

-Filtering for an exact value (MATCH) attach and change the syntax (filter) like:
+Filtering for an exact value (MATCH) attach and change the syntax (filter):

 ```javascript
 let items = [